lyceum-allotments/lyceum-allotments/content/post/on_the_buffers.md

 [`read`](https://docs.python.org/2/library/stdtypes.html#file.read) blocking
 until that many characters have been sent to the pipe.

-Another bit of behaviour that should be notice is that when the process reading from the pipe closes before the message being written has finshed being written the writing process crashes, throwing an [`IOError`]((https://docs.python.org/2/library/stdtypes.html#file.read)
+Another bit of behaviour that should be noted is that when the process reading from the pipe closes before the message being written has finshed being written the writing process crashes, throwing an [`IOError`]((https://docs.python.org/2/library/stdtypes.html#file.read)